near/docs/docs/validator/staking-overview.md

 ---
 id: staking-overview
-title: Validator Quickstart
+title: Staking Orientation
 sidebar_label: Orientation
 ---

 ## Welcome

-This section introduces you to the validation process and some additional resources.
+This section introduces you to the process of staking and running your validator node.

-NEAR Protocol is a Proof-of-Stake (PoS) blockchain, and validators are nodes that aggregate transactions into blocks, execute them, and maintain the latest state of the blockchain.
-Validators are rewarded for participation for every epoch they are doing their work.
-A validator node must stake a certain amount of NEAR tokens, which are used to prevent Sybil attacks and as collateral against malicious behaviors.
-Staking protects the network from attacks like "double signing" (signing multiple blocks at the same height) and, generally, committing an invalid state transition of the blockchain.
-The tokens at stake are locked even after the validator goes offline or decides to stop validating.
-The stake becomes liquid only after a certain number of epochs, to prevent nothing-at-stake attacks within a short period of time.

-The protocol automatically elects validators by issuing an auction for each epoch: new nodes can join by bidding a higher stake than existing ones, while funds from accounts that didn't provide sufficient amount will be returned at the end of the next epoch.

-**Important** to note: As a validator you do not have to know about the underlying blockchain infrastructure.
-Once you have set-up a validator node, it runs all processes automatically.
-Meaning, that you do not have to interfere with the node and you are only required to set up one node to start validating.
+NEAR Protocol uses Proof-of-Stake (PoS) to secure its blockchain.
+We call _Validators_ (with capital `V`) the community of node operators that take care of the [blockchain consensus](../integrator/faq#which-consensus-algorithm-does-near-use).
+Technically, the _validator nodes_ (lowercase `v`) are servers that aggregate transactions into blocks, execute them, and maintain the latest state of the blockchain.
+The owners of these nodes, the _Validators_, get rewards for their service at the end every epoch (\~12 hours).

+All Validators must _stake_ a certain amount of NEAR tokens, which become a collateral against dishonest behavior. _Staked tokens_ can't be spent: if a dishonest Validator attacks the blockchain consensus, the protocol progressively destroys their stake, until they cease the attack (see [slashing](validator-faq#what-is-a-slashing-behavior)).
+Staked tokens can be _unlocked_ anytime, but remain unspendable for three epochs, even after the validator node goes offline or decides to stop validating.

+NEAR protocol automatically picks the best validators by an auction.
+Anyone running a validator node can participate by staking their tokens.
+At the end of every epoch, NEAR automatically selects the nodes with the biggest stake, making them eligible to receive the rewards.
+Essentially, Validators stake their tokens, take care of the blockchain, and receive back additional tokens as a reward.

+Validators can increase their stake, thus their rewards, by asking for _delegation_.
+Delegation is the opportunity for all token holders to stake in partnership with a Validator, leasing a small portion of their validator node.
+Delegators can lock their funds into a _staking pool_, and receive rewards at the end of every epoch, minus the fees paid to the Validator.

+## I am a Delegator!

+## I am a Validator!

 ## Heads up!
 Stake Wars is back!